seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-06.md

 That activity is something internal.
 But even at that level, defilements lie dormant, because ignorance is hiding there too.
 In fact, that is precisely why they are reckoned as *saṅkhāra*.
 Usually, one thinks in terms of 'I' and 'mine',
-as: "I breathe", "I speak", "I see", and "I feel".
+as: 'I breathe', 'I speak', 'I see', and 'I feel'.
 So, like the submerged portion of an iceberg, these subtler layers of preparations also have ignorance hidden within them.
 That is why the attempt of pre-Buddhistic ascetics to solve this *saṁsāric* riddle by tranquillity alone met with failure.